Roygrh/esimport/esimport_retention/readme.md

 `standard-deploy.yaml` CloudFormation template that will deploy 3 lambda functions:
 1. To create snapshot for indices that dedicated to data from previous month.
 2. To verify state of snapshots that were create from indices dedicated to data from previous month.
-3. Remove indices which older than defined retantion policy (in months), but only if snapshots exists for such indices.
+3. Remove indices which older than defined retention policy (in months), but only if snapshots exists for such indices.

 Each functions will be triggered by cron defined schedule
 1. Snapshot creation on the 5th day in each month